Example: How to merge multiple PSS®E plant models into a network model

 Merging plant models and adjusting dispatch

-In this example, we have a network model which represents existing network behaviour at winter peak load.
-We would like to create a network model which represents the network 12 months in the future when the winter peak load is approximately the same but two new solar farms have finished construction and are operating.
+In this example, we have a network model which represents existing network behaviour at peak load during winter.
+We would like to create a network model which represents the network 12 months in the future when the peak load during winter is approximately the same but two new solar farms have finished construction and are operating.
 These two new solar farms are the following:

-In this example network, there is negligable net load growth and there is a market dispatch mechanism.
-Therefore, the addition of this new solar generation will displace generation from other neighbouring generation sources.
-When deciding which generators to dial down to accomodate the new generation, you want to choose the generators which would most likely be dialed in the real-world.
+In this example network, there is negligible net load growth and there is a market dispatch mechanism.
+Therefore, the addition of this new solar generation will displace other generation in the network.
+When deciding which generators to dial down to accommodate the new generation, you want to choose the generators which would most likely be dialed down in the real-world.
 Depending on the type of network, factors in this decision may include:

-• Energy market bid prices (i.e. higher priced bids are displaces by lower price bids)
+- Energy market bid prices (i.e. higher priced bids are displaced by lower priced bids)

 Merge project 1 model